 The first is to promote affiliate products with consistent demand.
 The thought behind this is simple.
 You need to promote products that people are actually searching for if you hope to generate sales from your marketing efforts.

-When you are creating your plan to get targeted traffic, you will naturally get an idea of the types of products people are searching for.
+When creating your plan to get targeted traffic, you will naturally get an idea of the types of products people are searching for.
 The process will also expose you to specific solutions and brands so that you know the top options in your niche.

 While looking for products with an active interest, keep an eye on the level of competition in the niche.
 The more competitive the keywords are for certain types of products, the harder it will be for you to rank and drive traffic to your site.